LucRyan/sojoengineeringtest/README.md

 * Build something fun

 ## Getting Started
-### Cloning the Repository
+### Forking the Repository
-Go ahead and clone the repository.
-If you don't know how, refer to GitHub's [help page](http://help.github.com/ help).
+Go ahead and fork the repository.
+If you don't know how, refer to GitHub's [help page](https://help.github.com/articles/fork-a-repo).
 > Suggestion: be professional, commit in regular intervals with meaningful commit messages

 ### Setting up the project
-The slots engineering test has been written in minimal C++.
-It should compile in any IDE on any OS without problems.
+The slots engineering test has been written in minimal C++11.
+It should compile in any IDE on any OS supporting C++11 without problems.
+Once you have the headers and source compiling, you will rapidly note that there is very, very little code implemented.
+Your mission, if you choose to accept it, is to implement the remaining simulation.

+### Project Requirements
+For this test, you will be implementing a simple actor simulation involving three types of agents.
+Actors have a few simple rules:
+* Actors move on one axis at a time to reach a destination (you will never move them on diagonals)
+* There are three logical divisions for agents in the game
+  * Hunter - hunters are skilled at the art of hunting, they are capable and intelligent, searching for optimal prey (we'll assume they have completely friendly intentions when they find a friend; however, they do remove any caught critters from play)
+  * Dodo - not the brightest of beasts, the dodo evades by chance and luck less than intelligence
+  * Fox - cunning, sly, a natural evader, the fox is hard to catch off guard
+* The world has dynamic width and height constraints that agents will not exceed